-As Wheels Up completes a year to forget, lower demand may provide the tailwind it needs to achieve its 2024 profitability goal
+As Wheels Up completes a year to forget, lower demand and efficiencies may provide the tailwind it needs to achieve its 2024 profitability goal.

 Increasing expenses continued to plague Wheels Up in 2022 as it recorded record revenues and higher prepaid block sales, countered by growing losses.
 It also made another executive change and announced discounted pricing on its King Air 350 fleet, a potential sign of things to come.